TheHub-Hosting/website/README.md

-# Official reository for TheHub website
+# Official repository for TheHub website